mcculls5/Project-Showcase/Boardgame_Implementation/README.md

 ## Skills & Experience gained
 - Improved proficiency of Java.
 - Experience using OOP concepts and design-patterns.
-- Experience with software Use-cases and UML diagrams.
+- Experience with software use-cases and UML diagrams.

 ## Contents
 As this project is related to classwork, the raw Java code must be omitted.